 Scientists are also making progress in understanding mutations in squamous cell lung cancer.
 While driver mutations unique to squamous cell lung cancer have not yet been identified, driver mutations that more commonly occur in lung adenocarcinoma can also occur in squamous cell lung cancer.
 These include EGFR mutations and MET exon 14 skipping mutations.10,12,13

 Image source: Hirsch F, et al. New and emerging targeted treatments in advanced non-small-cell lung cancer.
 Lancet.
 Vol 388.
 September 3, 2016.

 Driver mutations in SCLC and other types of lung cancer are also being studied.
-There are as yet no targeted therapies that are FDA-approved for them.
+There are as yet no targeted therapies that are FDA-approved for them.14

-There are several immunotherapy biomarkers; only one, PD-L1, is currently used in the clinic for lung cancer.
+There are several immunotherapy biomarkers; only one, programmed death-ligand 1 (PD-L1) protein, is currently used in the clinic for lung cancer.

 When is biomarker testing appropriate?

 - When the doctors suspect lung cancer and have recommended a biopsy